trothr/best/SSH.md

 On Windows systems, you'll need to bring up a POSIX shell environment, using CYGWIN or MINGW or "Git Bash" or similar, or use WSL1 or WSL2.

+Using the agent is activated by commands like ...

+    ssh -A remotehost

 ## Server Key Alerts